 Blame it on the patriarchy and its weird mindset for still considering a centuries-old custom as a sacrosanct rule for the 21st century.
 Living with the in-laws under the same roof and playing the role of daughter-in-law, wife, and mother every day is a lot to ask from a woman.

 I’m not saying that all in-laws are monster-in-laws and that it’s impossible to have a peaceful relationship with them, but the dynamics of this relationship is such that it’s better to keep a distance to let marital life flourish while maintaining an amicable relationship with the elders.

 Speaking from my own experience and examples of my friends living in a joint family after marriage, apologies to the goody-goodies, but the arrangement serves only three purposes – it gives the husband’s parents a full-time caretaker, turns the concept of marital privacy into a joke and the wife is three times more likely to develop serious heart disease, according to a recent study.

 Pros and cons of living with in-laws

 Not everything about living with the in-laws is grim and sad.
+There are infact a lot of practical reasons to live with in-laws, one is financial and the other is being there for the elderly.
 Living with the in-laws may not always be about being a servant to the elders, for it often comes with a bunch of advantages too.

 1. Your kids will have a chance to know the grandparents